fyf1439610997/RT-DETR-DHSA/README.md

 ## Overview

 The object detection module is designed to recognize student behaviors in real-time classroom scenarios.
-It integrates the **Dual-Head Self-Attention (DHSA)** mechanism into the RT-DETR architecture to enhance feature extraction capabilities.
+It integrates the **Dynamic-range Histogram Self-Attention (DHSA)** mechanism into the RT-DETR architecture to enhance feature extraction capabilities.

 This repository includes the source code for the modified architecture and the training records to validate the experimental results presented in the paper.